iclighthouse/ICTC/README.md

 - Runtime error: e.g. divide-by-0 error.
 - Fail-stop: e.g. the subnet where the callee is located is inaccessible.

 The IC network is free from fail-stop most of the time, but there is still the potential for this type of failures to occur.
 If the Defi application cannot robustly handle failures and maintain eventual consistency, the consequences could be catastrophic.
-Imagine the following scenario.

-    In a Dex canister, Alice, Bob exchange TokenA and TokenB, and the fee needs to be paid by Alice with TokenC, e.g.
-    TokenA.transferFrom(Alice, Bob, 100);
-    TokenB.transferFrom(Bob, Alice, 50);
-    TokenC.transferFrom(Alice, Dex, 1);
-    The three txns above form a transaction that requires either all of them to succeed or all of them to fail.
-    If the first txn above is successful and the second txn encounters a failure, the Dex contract will then need to
-    deal with the complex issues of checking whether the second txn was successful, whether to resend the second txn,
-    how to prevent duplicate txns from being sent, and whether to rollback the first txn.
-During these processes, new
-    questions will be encountered, such as: Does TokenA allow rollback?
-If rollback is allowed, what if the rollback
-    fails because Bob's balance has been transferred preemptively?
-If that failure happens to be a subnet fail-stop,
-    then the transaction will be blocked.

 So we need a new framework that requires a concerted effort from both the caller and the callee to provide features that support the execution of distributed transactions.
 ICTC is based on [Base: An Acid Alternative](https://queue.acm.org/detail.cfm?id=1394128), and seeks eventual consistency of data in cross-canister transactions.
 Unfortunately, ICTC can only achieve "best-effort delivery" and requires governance compensation or manual compensation mechanisms as a final guarantee to achieve eventual consistency.